mcohen01/node-quickbooks/README.md

 <a name="deleteVendorCredit" />
 #### deleteVendorCredit(idOrEntity, callback)

-Deletes the VendorCredit from Quickbooks
+Deletes the VendorCredit from QuickBooks

 __Arguments__